isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-unclog-a-bathtub-drain-with-standing-water/index.md

 - drain
 layout: post
 ---
-Here's how to unclog a bathtub drain with standing water.�Lately, Ive been getting many calls from clients who have clogged their bathtubs with excessive hair and soap scum.
+Here's how to unclog a bathtub drain with standing water.Lately, Ive been getting many calls from clients who have clogged their bathtubs with excessive hair and soap scum.
 I also recently covered how to unclog a shower drain full of hair
 .
 *The questions definitely come like this: How do I unclog a bathtub drain with standing water?
-So, let's get started!� * *Summary: To clear the�bathtub blockage and drain the standing water: use a�Wet-Dry Vacuum (with no filter), use a plumbing snake through the�overflow cover in the bathtub,�plunge the bathtub thoroughly, or finally try one of the�best drain cleaners.�*
+So, let's get started! * *Summary: To clear thebathtub blockage and drain the standing water: use aWet-Dry Vacuum (with no filter), use a plumbing snake through theoverflow cover in the bathtub,plunge the bathtub thoroughly, or finally try one of thebest drain cleaners.*

 ## Unclogging your Bathtub Drain having Standing Water
 The water may back up, leading to pooling, which is definitely not cool.
 Further, the pooled water could also come with health issues such as bacteria development, odor development, and mosquito breeding.